shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 “But… you *are* my mother.”

 Mother’s eyes briefly went wide, then they smiled again.
 “Yes, yes I am your mother.
-And I will love you until the day I die.”
+And I will continue being your mother and I always love you, until the day I die.”

 Ersatzica nodded.